icopy-site/awesome/docs/awesome/awesome-waves.md

 - [How to write decentralized oracles in Ride](https://medium.com/wavesprotocol/how-to-write-decentralized-oracles-in-ride-f2c096812b18) - How can we resolve the issue of supplying real-world data to the blockchain?
 Introducing Oraculus - a smart contract for creating decentralized oracles ([ru](https://vk.com/@wavesprotocol-kak-napisat-decentralizovannyi-orakul-na-ride)).
 - [Billy — motivation bot for Slack and Microsoft Teams](https://medium.com/@ikardanov/billy-motivation-and-recognition-bot-for-slack-and-microsoft-teams-d05167e4a7f9) - A tool built on the Waves blockchain to reward team members in a non-financial way ([ru](https://vc.ru/tribuna/128472-billy-bot-dlya-motivacii-personala)).
 - [How to build a dApp for team motivation](https://medium.com/wavesprotocol/how-to-build-a-dapp-for-team-motivation-8943504e3feb) - Billy is DApp in the form of a bot that allows for an incentive and reward system aiming to motivate employees through Slack, a business communication platform ([ru](https://vk.com/@wavesprotocol-kak-sozdat-dapp-dlya-motivacii-sotrudnikov)).
+- [How to add crypto payments to your online store?](https://medium.com/wavesprotocol/how-to-add-crypto-payments-to-your-online-store-b528b739cdfb) - How to add crypto payment options to your online store with the help of Pay Crypto Widget developed in the Waves ecosystem.

 ## Products